pypeit/PypeIt/doc/spectrographs/gemini_gmos.rst

 PypeIt can now take advantage of the mask definition file generated when one designs a GMOS mask.
-To do so, one needs to provide two additional files and specify them with the :doc:`pypeit_file`:
+To do so, one needs to provide two additional files and specify them with the :ref:`pypeit_file`:

 #.
 The mask definition file, aka ODF file
 #.
 An aligment image (taken with the spectra)

 The mask definition file must be the output generated from GMMPRS and in FITS format.
 We do not support ASCII mask files currently.

 For the alignment image,
 ensure that the alignment stars in the image are centered in the mask's square alignment slits. i.e. choose the final image in the sequence of alignment images from the observations.

-The modifications to the :doc:`pypeit_file` will look like:
+The modifications to the :ref:`pypeit_file` will look like:

 .. code-block:: ini

     [calibrations]
         [[slitedges]]
-            maskdesign_filename = GS2022BQ137-05_ODF.fits,S20221128S0038.fit
+            maskdesign_filename = GS2022BQ137-05_ODF.fits,S20221128S0038.fits
-s
             use_maskdesign = True
     [reduce]
         [[slitmask]]